grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 - display acceleration?: youtube video
 - sound: youtube video
 - bluetooth:
-  * unable to pair with my speakers; didn't investigate at the time but suspect the speakers were paired with my phone!
+  * unable to pair with my speakers [I didn't investigate at the time but I suspect the speakers were already  paired with my phone.
+Oops!]
   * paired with my speakers ok after installing MX Linux
 - laptop touchpad
 - laptop keyboard